 Fostering Safe Travel

-- If you are a UTSA student, faculty and/or staff traveling on university business, you must: submit a travel request to the IOC and register your travel in ISOS.
+- If you are a UTSA student, faculty and/or staff traveling on university business, you must: submit a travel request to the IOC.

 - Global Initiatives coordinates the International Oversight Committee (IOC) to advise the Vice Provost for Global Initiatives on health and safety issues as well as guidelines related to international travel.

-- The International SOS (ISOS) is a service that monitors overseas travel and responds to overseas emergencies 24 hours a day, 7 days a week, offering emergency assistance to UTSA travelers.
+- The On Call International is a service that monitors overseas travel and responds to overseas emergencies 24 hours a day, 7 days a week, offering emergency assistance to UTSA travelers.
 Their services include English-speaking doctors, medical referrals, and evacuation assistance, as well as regional and country-specific risk and safety reporting.

 Please submit the completed Restricted Regions Travel Request form to firstname.lastname@example.org

 Effective May 15, 2021, all UTSA domestic travel policies and approval processes will revert to pre-pandemic operating standards.
 Please follow university travel guidelines, policies, processes, and approvals per your division’s established operating procedures.